-Tokyo city views from the Mori Tower 52F
+Tokyo city views from the Mori Tower 52nd Floor

 The Tokyo City Views lounge is located on the 52nd floor of the Mori Tower in the stylish Roppongi Hills area.
 Unlike typical observatory decks, this lounge features minimal architectural style and interior design.
 It offers plenty of negative spaces, shades, lines, silhouettes, and compositions, creating numerous photography opportunities from the observatory deck itself to the 360° Tokyo cityscape views from Roppongi Hills.